-Basically, everything flowing through a network can be classified as part of data enclosed in a packet.
-A network packet can be referred to as a unit of data (of about 1 KBS to 1.5 KBS) flowing from an origin to a destination address (from a sender to a receiver) within the internet or packet-switched network.
+Everything flowing through a network can be classified as part of data enclosed in a packet.
+A network packet or IP packet can be referred to as a unit of data (of about 1 KBS to 1.5 KBS) flowing from an origin to a destination address (from a sender to a receiver) within the internet or packet-switched network.

 They are the basic units of information transfer over a network, as each information being sent off by a sender is broken down into small structures to enable easy and quick transmission over network links.
 Without these fragmentations, it will be a lot harder to move big chunks of information across a network.

 We can explain the concepts by analyzing any of the numerous tasks you perform with your computer.
-Take for example; you sent a friend a cat video (probably playing the piano).
+Take for example; you sent a friend a cat video (who doesn’t love cat videos).
 In that split second which it takes you to click “send,” and the video gets to your friend’s inbox, a lot happens.

-Well, let’s get a bit technical about what happens.
+Well, let’s get a bit technical about what happens there.

-An Insider Breakdown of How Network Packet Works
+How Network Packet Works – Let’s Get Technical

 Segments are the units of data sent from the transport protocol (most likely TCP) to the network layer.